teamniteo/handbook/work-process/scrum.md

 Some of ideas are taken from https://colloq.io/blog/the-tools-we-use-to-stay-afloat.

-Our Kanban Board is at https://github.com/niteoweb/operations/#boards.
+Our Scrum Board is at https://github.com/niteoweb/operations/#boards.
 By clicking on the `Show Menu` you get an additional sidebar that displays the main information about the sprint, such as the **Sprint Goal**, our capacity for the sprint, committed story points and the **Burndown Chart**.

 GitHub checkboxes are often utilized in creating mini-tasks for User Stories.
 Since there is no history on who clicked on what checkbox and when, always add a comment about the change made everytime a checkbox is ticked.